yeonjuan/html-eslint/docs/rules/no-restricted-attr-values.md

 ### Options

-This rule takes an array of option objects, where the `attrPatterns` and `attrValues` are specified.
+This rule takes an array of option objects, where the `attrPatterns` and `attrValuePatterns` are specified.

 - `attrPatterns`: an array of strings representing regular expression pattern, disallows attribute names that match any of the patterns.
-- `attrValues`: an array of strings representing regular expression pattern, disallows attribute values that match any of the patterns.
+- `attrValuePatterns`: an array of strings representing regular expression pattern, disallows attribute values that match any of the patterns.
 - `message` (optional): a string for custom message.

 ```js